geerlingguy/ansible-for-devops/solr/README.md

 This project aims to make spinning up a simple local Apache Solr environment incredibly quick and easy, and to introduce users to the fast and powerful search engine behind some of the largest document collections on the Internet.

-It will install the following on a Ubuntu 16.04 linux VM:
+It will install the following on a Ubuntu 16.04 Linux VM:

   - Java
   - Apache Solr